 With home prices rising, it’s now more expensive than ever to buy a home.
 And unfortunately, a mortgage is just one of the costs that come along with being a homeowner.
-A new report by Clever found that the average American homeowner spends $15,405 each year on top of their mortgage.
-And that’s a whopping $2,000 more than the average homeowner was spending just two years ago, when Clever last ran the study.
+A new report by Clever found that the average American homeowner spends $17,459 each year on top of their mortgage.

-The average homeowner spends $3,300 on home improvement projects each year, the report found.
+The average homeowner spends $3,890 on home improvement projects each year, the report found.
 And although that’s the average, many homeowners spend more.
-Nearly 1 in 5 homeowners (18%) spent at least $10,000 on improvements last year, up from 10% in 2019.
-And about one-third (32%) said they spent $5,000 or more last year.
+Fifteen percent spent at least $10,000 on improvements last year, up from 10% in 2019.
+And about one-third (34%) said they spent $5,000 or more last year.

 Maintenance and Repairs

-Homeowners insurance costs also vary widely by state, but the national average is now $1,680.
-This marks a significant increase from 2019.
+Homeowners’ insurance costs also vary widely by state, but the national average is now $1,516.

 More From GOBankingRates